david-christiansen/epigram1/README.md

 The current version here has not been thoroughly tested

+It would be good to get it building with a few more systems in some kind of CI as well.

 # Installation Instructions

 Run `stack build` to compile.
 Further instructions forthcoming.